FNNDSC/pl-fetal-surface-extract/README.md

 than scikit-image's implementation, which requires FWHM blurring of the volume.
 Moreover, `sphere_mesh` guarantees a spherical topology.

-It is necessary to use the `-subsample` option for fetal brains to avoid "bridge" errors between tight (<1 voxel) sulcal walls.

 ## Surface Extraction Algorithm

 1. Proprocess mask using `mincmorph` to fill in disconnected voxels (improve mask quality)